Skip to main content

 What are red flags when choosing an autism provider

 • No credentials or refuses to share them.
-BCBAs should be certified by the BACB.
+Behaviour analysts practising ABA in Ontario must be registered with CPBAO as Registered Behaviour Analysts (RBAs) since July 1, 2024 (many also hold the international BCBA certification).
 SLPs should be registered with CASLPO.
 OTs should be registered with COTO.

 • One-size-fits-all approach.
 Your child should get an individualized plan.
 If the provider uses the same program for every child, ask why.